LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/questions.md

     <img style="width:500px" src="img/ConvoBuilder/questions_structured_metadata3.png" alt="">

-    When writing the JSON, ensure it’s well-formed and conforms to the format discussed [here](messaging-agent-sdk-conversation-metadata-guide.html#available-metadata).
+    When writing the JSON, ensure it’s well-formed and conforms to the [proper format](messaging-agent-sdk-conversation-metadata-guide.html#available-metadata).
 You can reference botContext variables as well as the custom data fields in API integrations.
 In our example below, we’re referencing the latter.

     <img style="width:500px" src="img/ConvoBuilder/questions_structured_metadata4.png" alt="">